liferay/liferay-docs/develop/learning-paths/mvc/articles/11-approving-content-with-workflow/03-displaying-approved-workflow-items.markdown

 ## Exposing the Entry's New Finder in the Service Layer

 It's all well and good to have a finder, but the portlet's service layer needs to expose it to be of any use.
-Open `EntryLocalServiceImpl` and delete the following `getter` methods:
+Open `EntryLocalServiceImpl` and delete these getter methods:

 	public List<Entry> getEntries(long groupId, long guestbookId, int start, int end) throws SystemException {